WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2019-03-05-horizontally-scaling-pattern.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [Architecture Pattern, Cloud, Scaling]
+description: In my last post, I talked about vertically scaling vs. horizontally scaling with a focus on vertically scaling.
+Todays focus is on horizontally scaling.
 ---
 In <a href="/vertically-scaling-pattern/" target="_blank" rel="noopener noreferrer">my last post</a>, I talked about vertically scaling vs. horizontally scaling with a focus on vertically scaling.
 Today, I will talk about it again, but I will focus on horizontally scaling this time.